Tonny-Kioko/Games-Directory-API/README.md

 ## Install requirements
 - Ensure you at the root directory and run 'pip install -r requirements.txt'
-- Incase the database fle s missing after cloning, please find it attached within the submission.
+- Incase the database file is missing after cloning, please find it attached within the submission.
 Paste it onto the project's root directory.

 # Testing the API
 ## Starting the server